johnmanko/vagrant-k8s-cluster/README.md

 Latest Version: 2.4.1
 ```

 If you receive the following error, you'll need to install `fuse2`.
 For modern distros, `fuse3` will be installed.
 Please read the [AppImage Fuse docs](https://docs.appimage.org/user-guide/troubleshooting/fuse.html#the-appimage-tells-me-it-needs-fuse-to-run) on how to properly install `fuse2` alongside `fuse3`.

+WARNING: Failing to install `fuse2` correctly (ie, installing `fuse`) could result in [this critical bug](https://bugs.launchpad.net/ubuntu/+source/gdm3/+bug/1717878) that disables your system!

 ```
 $ vagrant version